Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 The Great Gatsby – the immersive show has cancelled all performances with immediate effect at the London venue until 28 June.
 The production company, Immersive LDN, hopes to reopen in the summer and has asked if audiences would consider exchanging tickets for a future performance rather than requesting a refund.

-All Ambassador Theatre Group venues have suspended performances with immediate effect until 26 April in response to the Prime Minister's statement.
+All Ambassador Theatre Group venues have suspended performances with immediate effect until 31 May.
 Venues outside of the West End include:

 - The Alexandra, Birmingham